madameJeanette/fluffyGameWork/README.md

 # fluffyGameWork
+Aqarium
-Game programming work for school
+programming work for school

+In this code I created an aquarium with JavaScript.
+The fishes are generated at random spots and colors in de aquarium.
+When you click them they will "die".

+In the second file I am trying to put the JavaScript code in TypeScript.

+Programmeren huiswerk voor school

-In deze code heb ik een aquariu gemaakt met JavaScript.
+In deze code heb ik een aquarium gemaakt met JavaScript.
 De visjes worden random gegenereerd.
 Wanneer je op ze klikt gaan ze "dood"

-In de tweede file heb ik het aquarion omgezet naar TypeScript.
+In de tweede file probeer ik de code voor het aquarium omg te zetten naar TypeScript.